A new class of traversable exponential wormhole metrics

 Now, this time by solving Eq.(\ref{(57)}), the radius at the throat comes out as,

 If we take the range of $m$ as $0<m<<\frac{1}{8\alpha}$, then the throat radius becomes,

 Lastly, from the Eq.(\ref{(55)}), the NEC becomes,

 So, we have seen that the NEC is again violated near the throat region. \\So in this way we can check for different values of $n$ and $k$, the metrics obtained are some exponential wormhole metrics.
-These metrics contain a stable throat as well as they violate the NEC near the throat region implying the presence of exotic or negative mass energy. \\Thus in this way, we can form a generalised(only the spatial part) exponential wormhole metric as
+These metrics contain a stable throat as well as they violate the NEC near the throat region implying the presence of exotic or negative mass energy. \\Thus in this way, we can construct a traversable exponential wormhole metric as,

-where $n$, $k$, $l$....etc are different whole numbers.
+where $n$, $k$, $l$....etc are different integers.
 Here we will see that the radius of the throat will be different for different values of $n$, $k$, $l$...etc. \\